- 2 onions

 Once all the chicken is cook 10-15 minutes remove the chicken from the pan and place in a Dutch Oven

 Now, using the same pan you fried the chicken in, lower the heat to medium, add the chopped onions and garlic.
 Stir and smell!
-When they become translucent add the all the seasonings, salt & pepper, juice from 1 lemon, ½ jar each (unless you just love olives add the jar) of black and green olives, artichokes slices if whole and the 2 cups of organic chicken broth.
+When they become translucent add all the seasonings, salt & pepper, juice from 1 lemon, ½ jar each (unless you just love olives add the jar) of black and green olives, artichokes slices if whole, and the 2 cups of organic chicken broth.

 Now pour this over the chicken that has been waiting in the Dutch Oven.
 Slice the second lemon into small rings and lay on top.
 You can also add a dash of lemon zest if you like just to top it off.

 Bake at 350 for 1-2 hours…really, if your having company just let it stew away while you chat and visit.

 Remove from oven and place on a burner on medium.

 Remove ½ cup of the sauce and pour it into a small bowl.
 Add ½ cup of cold water.
 Add 3 tablespoons of tapioca flour or potato flour to the bowl and mix well.
 Slowly whisk the thickener into the broth, yes, I know the chicken is still in the pot…push it over and whisk away.
 Add slowly until you have the consistency you want.
 Place the lid on top and there you go!